raspberrypi-aa/raspberrypi-aa.github.io/session4/flask.md

 {% endhighlight %}

 This is the most basic Flask program one could write, but it won't do anything yet.
-To respond to request, you must create a handler function.
+To respond to requests, you must create a handler function.
 Our first handler function will simply write "Hello World" back to the client without any fancy HTML formatting.
 The funny-looking line starting with @ is called a decorator.
 Its job is to choose which function runs when a URL is accessed.
 To run this function, you would enter http://<pi-ip>:5000/ into your web browser.

 {% highlight python %}
 # Define handlers for each path